 - a.
 Create a site plan on paper or computer.
 You can start with county maps for basic lot dimensions, then take site measurements and add structures and plants to remain on the plan.
 Google Maps and architectural drawings are useful tools.
 A site plan to scale is best, but you can move forward with a sketch too.
-For a small garden, 1⁄4" = 1'-0" is a good scale.
-1/8"=1'-0" or 1/16"=1'-0" are commonly used for larger properties. - b.
-Record observations on site plan. - i.
+For a small garden, $\frac{1}{4}$ " = 1'-0" is a good scale. $\frac{1}{8}$ "=1'-0" or $\frac{1}{16}$ "=1'-0" are commonly used for larger properties. - b.
+Record observations on site plan - i.
 Add a north arrow and note sun/shade patterns at different times of the year - ii.
 Note wind direction and seasonal patterns - iii.
 Note views to screen out, views to preserve, and views to emphasize or borrow in the distance - iv.
-Note specifics for your property, such as an area with contaminated soil, an area with poor drainage, or a steep slope. - c.
+Note specifics for your property, such as an area with poor drainage, or a slope - c.
 Study context.
 What is the architectural style of your home?
 What is the character of your neighborhood?
 Is there any historical significance you may want to incorporate?